apache/mesos/docs/operational-guide.md

 The following steps indicate how to decrement the quorum size, using 5 -> 3 masters as an example (quorum size 3 -> 2):

 1. Initially, 5 masters are running with `--quorum=3`
-2. Remove 2 masters from the cluster, ensure they will not be restarted (See NOTE section above).
+2. Remove 2 masters from the cluster, ensure they will not be restarted (see NOTE section above).
 Now 3 masters are running with `--quorum=3`
 3. Restart the 3 masters with `--quorum=2`

 To decrease the quorum by N, repeat this process to decrement the quorum size N times.